harrispirie/stmpy/README.md

 # stmpy

-Stmpy is a python-based data analysis package for stmpy images.
+Stmpy is a python-based data analysis package for scanning tunneling microscopy data.

-  - Load default Nanonis filetypes
+  - Load all default Nanonis filetypes
   - Analysis tools: curve fitting, linecuts, drift correction and more.
   - Easily create movies and high-quality figures